KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 let translation = KKL10n.keyboardTypeNumeric.text(for: .spanish)
 ```

-Besides localized strings, you can use the context ``KeyboardContext/localePresentationLocale`` to set how locales are translated for a keyboard.
+### ...translate locales

+You can change the ``KeyboardContext/localePresentationLocale`` to set which locale to use when displaying locales.
+It's set to the current locale by default, but you can change it to any locale, or set it to nil to use each locale's own language.

 ### ...use LTR & RTL locales